SchulzLab/STITCHIT/README.md

 Q: Where can I get the data from the manuscript?

-A: The data is available online at zenodo (10.5281/zenodo.2547383)
+A: The data is available online at zenodo (10.5281/zenodo.2547383).
+You can also access predicted REM-gene associations and other information through the (Epiregio database) [https://epiregio.de].
+Please cite (Baumgarten et al. 2020)[https://academic.oup.com/nar/article/48/W1/W193/5847772] for use this way.

 Q: How should I cite STITCHIT?

 A: Please cite our NAR article (Schmidt et al., 2021) [10.1093/nar/gkab798](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkab798/6368526).
-   You can find predicted REM-gene associations in the (Epiregio database) [https://epiregio.de].
-Please cite (Baumgarten et al. 2020)[https://academic.oup.com/nar/article/48/W1/W193/5847772] for use this way.

 ## Acknowledgements
-This project is being funded by the Bundesministerium für Bildung und Forschung (BMBF) with project number 01DP17005 under the acronym EPIREG.
+This project has been funded by the Bundesministerium für Bildung und Forschung (BMBF) with project number 01DP17005 under the acronym EPIREG and the German Center for Cardiovascular Research (DZHK).